 The results were good, with stocks such as Gears4music, Pets@home, Ultabeauty, Camping world and Scotts Miracle-Gro all alerting.
 When researching these companies, they all experienced surges in demand, seen through either their earnings or their share price.
 The model would thus allow me to pick out stocks that were thriving under the quarantine period restrictions.

 The first company to alert was Angling Direct on the 8th June 2020.
 Angling Direct is engaged in the retail sale of predominantly fishing gear and camping goods.

-Quantamendals is the combination of both quantitative and fundamental strategies.
+Quantamentals is the combination of both quantitative and fundamental principles.
 It allows you to run models, whilst also fundamentally exploring further the model’s outputs.
 Employing such a strategy I phone multiple Angling stores and visited the store nearest to me.
 The main information I was given supported the model’s suggestion:

 - Fishing License sales up 40%.

-- People who have not fished for 20 years have returned to the industry.
+- People who have not fished for 20 years had returned to the industry.